Vandivier/afterecon/content/2020-07-26-on-beginning-to-stream-code.md

 ---
-title: On Beginning to Stream Code
+title: "On Beginning to Stream Code"
 date: 2020-07-26 14:06:47
 author: John Vandivier
 ---